astrivant/polyad/docs/graphs/cheeger-tuning.md

 This permits a complete 22-vertex enumeration if it also finishes within the time budget.
 Raising the vertex cap alone does not raise the cut or time budgets.
 Benchmark representative boundaries before increasing these ceilings.
-They are per calculation, not a whole-reconciliation deadline: multiple rules, descendants and up to eight candidate layouts each consume work.
-Time checks are cooperative, between priority cuts and batches of up to 256 exhaustive cuts; preprocessing and scheduler delays mean this is not a hard wall-clock cancellation guarantee.
+They are per calculation: multiple rules, descendants and up to eight candidate layouts each consume work during reconciliation.
+Time checks are cooperative, between priority cuts and batches of up to 256 exhaustive cuts; preprocessing and scheduler delays can extend the elapsed time beyond the configured budget.

 | `cheegerComputation` field | Default | Allowed values and choice |
 | --- | --- | --- |